Hard Money Lenders Chicago: Top Choices and Alternative Financing Options

 Breclaw Capital

-Loan criteria: For most transactions, Breclaw Capital will lend up to 90% of the purchase price and 100% of rehab costs, for an ARV of up to 65%.
+Loan criteria: Up to 90% of the purchase price, and 100% of rehab cost up to 65% of the after-repair appraised value

 Should I partner with a hard money lender in Chicago?

-For homeowners seeking to leverage their home’s equity, HomeLight’s Buy Before You Sell may be a better alternative.
+On the other hand, if you’re a homeowner who wants to leverage your home’s equity, HomeLight’s Buy Before You Sell program may be a better alternative.
 This program allows you to make a competitive offer on a new home while paying a small flat fee, avoiding the high interest rates associated with hard money loans and simplifying your move.

-As with any important financial decision, you should consider your long-term strategy and consult with a financial advisor to ensure it aligns with your overall investment goals.
+Like with any big financial move, it’s smart to think about your long-term plans and chat with a financial advisor to make sure it fits with your overall investment goals.
 If you’re looking for investor-friendly real estate agents in Chicago who can connect you with trusted hard money lenders, HomeLight can introduce you to top professionals in your area.

 Header Image Source: (Austin Neill/ Unsplash)